che-incubator/chectl/README.md

   --che-operator-cr-yaml=che-operator-cr-yaml  Path to a yaml file that defines a CheCluster used by the operator.
 This
                                                parameter is used only when the installer is the operator.

-  --che-operator-image=che-operator-image      [default: quay.io/eclipse-che/che-operator:nightly] Container image of
+  --che-operator-image=che-operator-image      [default: quay.io/eclipse/che-operator:nightly] Container image of the
-                                               the operator.
+                                               operator.
 This parameter is used only when the installer is the operator

-  --devfile-registry-url=devfile-registry-url  [default: https://che-devfile-registry.openshift.io/] The URL of the
+  --devfile-registry-url=devfile-registry-url  The URL of the external Devfile registry.
-                                               Devfile registry.

   --k8spodreadytimeout=k8spodreadytimeout      [default: 130000] Waiting time for Pod Ready Kubernetes (in milliseconds)